What next... KS4 Students

 What Happens In Year 10?

 All Year 10 students at Brookfield will undertake a one-week work experience programme.
-Students can choose from a small list of approved employers arranged through school (advertised from September onwards) or preferably arrange their own placement.
+Students can choose from a list of approved employers arranged through school or they can arrange their own placements.
 The Work Experience Co-ordinator is on hand to help students find their ideal work experience placement.
-Despite our best efforts, it is impossible to get enough employers to offer enough placements for all Year 10 students.
+Despite our best efforts, it may be difficult to get enough employers to offer enough placements for all Year 10 students.
 Students who find their own placement tend to feel more relaxed and reassured before they start their work placement, as they have had greater involvement in the organisation and choosing.

-You can search for placements that have been approved to take students in past years using different search criteria; distance from home, job type etc We cannot guarantee that all of the contact and placement details for these placements are correct as they can vary from what was originally submitted.
-It may be best to see Mrs Beards, the work experience co-ordinator before making contact directly with any employer.
+Students will receive their own unique username and password to access this system where they will be able to search for placements that have been approved to take students in past years using different search criteria; distance from home, job type etc. We cannot guarantee that all the contact and placement details for these placements are correct as they can vary from what was originally submitted.
+It may be best to speak to your Head of House or Mrs Myers, the work experience co-ordinator if you have any further queries about work experience.

 What Happens In Year 11?